marinobarnjak/UdemyProjects/README.md

 # Udemy Projects – The Web Developer Bootcamp 2025

-This repository contains mini projects I have built while following the Udemy course **"The Web Developer Bootcamp 2025"** by Colt Steele.
+This repository contains a collection of mini-projects completed as part of the Udemy course **"The Web Developer Bootcamp 2025"** by Colt Steele.

-The course is still in progress, and I will continue to add more projects as I complete new sections.
+The course is still in progress, and more projects will be added as I advance through the material.

 ## 📁 Projects Included

+### 🔸 Comments App
-1. **Commentsr** – A simple comment management app built with Express and EJS.
-Users can add, view, edit, and list comments.
+A simple comment management app built with Express and EJS.
+Users can add, view, edit, and list comments — demonstrating basic CRUD operations and dynamic routing.

+### 🔸 Museum of Candy
-2. **MuseumCandy** – A responsive landing page for the fictional “Museum of Candy”, built with HTML, CSS, and Bootstrap..
+A responsive landing page for the fictional “Museum of Candy”, built with HTML, CSS, and Bootstrap.
+Designed to showcase modern layout techniques and UI design principles.
-3. **Review Slider** – A small review carousel with dynamic content display.

-More projects will be added as I progress through the course.
+### 🔸 ScoreKeeper
+A dynamic two-player scorekeeping app with win tracking, name input, and random opponent API integration.
+Built with HTML, CSS, JavaScript, and Bulma.

-## 🛠️ Technologies Used
+## 🛠️ Common Technologies Used

-- HTML
-- CSS
+- HTML / CSS
 - JavaScript

-## 🧠 Learning Goals

-These projects are focused on building strong fundamentals in:
+- Express.js / Node.js
+- EJS templating
+- Bootstrap / Bulma
+- RESTful routing
 - DOM manipulation
-- Event handling
-- Responsive layout
-- JavaScript interactivity
+- Async/Await with fetch

 ---

-Feel free to explore the code and see how each project was implemented.
-This repo serves as a personal log of my progress as I grow as a front-end developer.
+> These projects reflect my ongoing progress as I develop my front-end and full-stack development skills through hands-on practice.